 Most Recent Annual Number of Property Crimes: 2,080

-Number of Hospitals Within One Mile of the City: 2
+Number of Hospitals Within 25 Miles of the City: 2

 Common Questions About Retiring in North Dakota

 Yes.
-Once you took up residence in North Dakota, all your income from that point on, regardless of its source, became subject to North Dakota income tax.
+Once you take up residence in North Dakota, all your income from that point on, regardless of its source, becomes subject to North Dakota income tax.

 Social Security benefits are not taxed for joint filers with a federal adjusted gross income of $100,000 or less and other taxpayers with a federal AGI of $50,000 or less.